Write a good CV, application and cover letter and you’re half way to getting the job of your dreams.

 Duration: 30-minute slots - so 4 per day.

-Where: English Language Centre - 24 Laurie Grove.
+Where: Centre for Academic Language and Literacies - 24 Laurie Grove.

 CVs for specific sectors